 - Infectious diseases are still a serious global health problem - Example of bacterial pathogen of public health relevance - Example of viral pathogen of public health relevance

 - There are 3 levels of immunity

 - Which are they?

 - Which cells in the blood mediate innate immune response?

 - The adaptive immune response offers great advantage to vertebrates

-- What is adaptive immunity?
+- Name the 2 components of adaptive immunity

 - What is immunologic memory?